This Is The Best Way To Grill Steak

 - Cook your steak (seasoned with salt) over indirect heat to slowly bring up the meat’s internal temperature.
 Ensure your barbecue is preheated to medium-high on only one side of the grill.
 Once it’s at temperature, place the steak on the cooler side, with the lid closed, to slowly heat up

 - Temperature control is essential during this step, so in addition to the grill, you’ll need a probe thermometer.
 Place the stem inside the slow-cooking steak and leave it there until it finishes the initial cook.
-Start searing when the internal temperature is 15 to 20 degrees below your desired temperature (for medium-rare, stop at 105 F, for instance) because the internal temperature will continue to rise
+Start searing when the internal temperature is 15 to 20 degrees below your desired temperature (for medium-rare, stop at 125 F, for instance) because the internal temperature will continue to rise (refer to this temperature chart for your desired doneness)

 - For the final sear, remove the thermometer, then crank the heated part of the grill up to high.
 When the grill is at temperature, move the steak over, then sear until charred grill marks form, about 2 min per side.
-As with most steaks, let it stand for a few minutes before slicing it
+As with most steaks, let it stand for a few minutes before slicing it.
+(If you prefer a more charred exterior, sear the steak when it reaches 105 F)

 Fire up your grill and try this technique today with this delicious reverse-sear steak recipe.
 And don’t worry when the weather starts to cool down, you can still achieve similar results indoors by using your oven to slow-cook the steak, then searing it in a hot pan.